 Some states have laws on damages caps, which are limits on the amount of damages you can recover.
 Several states impose damages caps on noneconomic damages, including the loss of consortium.
 For example, Ohio limits noneconomic damages to $350,000 or three times the amount of economic damages, whichever is greater.
 If your spouse was injured in a car accident, you cannot recover more than $350,000 for the loss of consortium in Ohio.

 Claims for loss of consortium will differ case by case, so it's important to get professional help from someone who has worked on these types of cases in the past and understands how to present your claim in the most favorable light.
-If your loved one has been injured in a car accident, get a free claim evaluation by an experienced attorney to find out if you have a valid loss of consortium claim.
+If your loved one has been injured in a car accident, you may want to contact a motor vehicle accident attorney for assistance.

 Contact a qualified auto accident attorney to make sure your rights are protected.